Benning Heights–Alabama Avenue Line: Changes

 On June 24, 2018, route U8 was renamed route V8 which will operate on the U8's current routing between Minnesota Avenue station and Benning Heights at all times.
 Also, a new route V7 was created to operate between Minnesota Avenue station and Congress Heights station during weekday peak-hours only to help out route W4.
 The line was then renamed to the Benning Heights–Alabama Avenue Line as of result to the new routing.

 During the COVID-19 pandemic, all route V7 service was suspended and V8 was reduced to its Saturday supplemental schedule on March 16, 2020.
 However beginning on March 18, 2020, route V8 was further reduced to operate on its Sunday schedule.
 Weekend service was also suspended beginning on March 21, 2020.
 On August 23, 2020, additional service was added to the V8 while also resuming weekend service but route V7 remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route V7 service due to low federal funding and replace them with route V8 trips.
 Route V7 has not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.
 However on March 14, 2021, all route V7 service was restored and route V8 service was restored to its pre-pandemic schedule.

 In February 2021 during the FY2022 budget, WMATA proposed to eliminate the entire line if WMATA did not get any federal funding.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the V7 and V8 were changed.
+Route V7 was renamed into the C21 (taking the name from the former Central Avenue Line) and was extended to Anacostia station via Malcolm X Avenue, South Capitol Street SE, and Fifth Sterling Avenue, partially merging with the W4.
+The line gained daily service and operated every 12 minutes daily, replacing the W4.
+Route V8 was discontinued with the Benning Heights loop being replaced by a rerouted W4 (renamed into the C23).